Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Introduction

-In this work, we present a comprehensive theoretical investigation of the strain-modulated excitonic properties of uni-axially strained \ch{MoS2}-MLs by solving the Bethe-Salpeter equation (BSE) in the Wannier tight-binding scheme established on the basis of first principles.
-We show that imposing an uni-axial strain onto a \ch{MoS2}-ML results in diversified fine structures and band dispersions of BX, GX, and DX states, as a consequence of the competitive interplay between strain-induced VD and momentum-dependent {\it e-h} exchange interaction (EHEI).
-We show that the strain-diversified band dispersions, characterized by very distinct effective exciton masses, of BX, GX and DX makes it possible to not only {\it spectrally} but also {\it spatially} resolve BX, GX and DX in the exciton diffusive transport experiments or angle-resolved optical spectroscopy on uni-axially strained TMD-MLs.
+In this work, we present a comprehensive theoretical investigation of the strain-modulated excitonic properties of uni-axially strained \ch{MoS2}-MLs by solving the Bethe-Salpeter equation (BSE) in the Wannier tight-binding { (WTB)} scheme established on the basis of first principles. { In the WTB scheme, we develop an efficient computation methodology for solving the first-principles-based BSE in the basis of maximally localized Wannier function (MLWF).
+By taking advantages of analytic integration based on spline interpolation, the electron-hole Coulomb matrix elements of the BSE are efficiently and accurately calculated. } We show that imposing an uni-axial strain onto a \ch{MoS2}-ML results in diversified fine structures and band dispersions of BX, GX, and DX states, as a consequence of the competitive interplay between strain-induced VD and momentum-dependent {\it e-h} exchange interaction (EHEI).
+The first-principles-based studies suggest that the strain-diversified band dispersions, characterized by very distinct effective exciton masses, of BX, GX and DX makes it possible to not only {\it spectrally} but also {\it spatially} resolve BX, GX and DX in the exciton diffusive transport experiments or angle resolved optical spectroscopy on uni-axially strained TMD-MLs.